TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 “But… what about all of my students?
 What will they do if I leave?”

 Questions like this perplex teachers at my school.
 Students are treated much more like adults than students in America.
-I will admit that at times that I am completely shocked by things I see at Annuban.
-Students sitting on the ledge of the third floor railing, tiny first graders climbing the humongous tree that sits in the middle of the playground, and students using sharp knives to cut fruit are all things that stopped me in my tracks when I first started teaching here.
+I will admit that, at times, I am completely shocked by things I see at Annuban.
+Students sitting on the ledge of the third-floor railing, tiny first graders climbing the humongous tree in the middle of the playground, and students using sharp knives to cut fruit are all things that stopped me when I first started teaching here.
 In my typical, arrogant American attitude, I was shocked that the teachers allowed such “chaos” to reign on a campus of students aged 4-12.
-There were numerous days when I was completely flabbergasted at the things I saw and would leave school so frustrated when things just did not go the way I thought they should.
-As time wore on, however, I realized that perhaps it is not such a bad way to run a school.
+There were numerous days when I was utterly stunned at what I saw and would leave school so frustrated when things did not go how I thought they should.
+As time passed, however, I realized that perhaps it is not such a bad way to run a school.
 My students are responsible.
-I have yet to see a major accident on the playground or on the school campus.
-My students are smart, respectful, and completely lovable.
+I have not seen a major accident on the playground or the school campus.
+My students are intelligent, respectful, and completely lovable.
 Aren’t those the values and behaviors that we want to teach children?
-I quickly came to realize that just because I was taught to do things one way, it does not necessarily mean it is the only way.
-I am sure that I will go back to America as a more patient and open minded teacher.
+I quickly realized that just because I was taught to do things one way does not necessarily mean it is the only way.
+I will return to America as a more patient and open-minded teacher.

 “ABC, Easy as 1,2,3..”

-Before I left for Thailand, I had many goals in mind when it came to being an English teacher.
+Before leaving for Thailand, I had many goals for being an English teacher.
 I wanted to be patient, creative, and fun.
 I wanted to leave Thailand and know that I was leaving behind students who could speak considerably more English than they could when I arrived.
-However, I did not expect to arrive and have over 400 students.
-I had no idea that I would be teaching students who could recite the alphabet very well but had no idea what sound the letter “D” makes.
-I was not ready to teach phonics, and I certainly had no idea how to come up with interesting lessons for my students when it was seemingly impossible to locate construction paper and markers.
-All teaching supplies I brought with me were either too advanced or completely irrelevant to what I needed.
-After a couple of weeks of trial and error, I started to discover what worked as well as what would end in what can only be described as a disastrous lesson.
+However, I did not expect to come and have over 400 students.
+I had no idea I would be teaching students who could recite the alphabet well but had no idea what sound the letter “D” makes.
+I was not ready to teach phonics and had no idea how to create engaging lessons for my students when locating construction paper and markers was seemingly impossible.
+All teaching supplies I brought were either too advanced or utterly irrelevant to what I needed.
+After a couple of weeks of trial and error, I discovered what worked and what would end in what can only be described as a disastrous lesson.

-Despite the differences between American and Thai schools, it quickly became obvious to me that some things are relevant in all educational settings.
+Despite the differences between American and Thai schools, it quickly became evident that some things are relevant in all educational settings.
 Children need structure and routine.
-Children need to have fun or their attention is not going to stay focused on you for long.
-The Internet is your friend when teaching, but as much information as it can provide, it will never compare to the invaluable resources your teaching partners provide.
-I became a teacher because I believe it is something that I can do to contribute to the world around me.
+Children need to have fun, or their attention will only stay focused for a short time.
+The Internet is your friend when teaching, but as much information as it can provide, it will never compare to the invaluable resources your teaching partners offer.
+I became a teacher because it is something that I can do to contribute to the world around me.
 I am honestly not sure that there is a better feeling in the world than the one I get each day when I walk into my classes and see the students’ faces light up with excitement to learn English.

-Teaching is only as great as you make it.
-I do not think it takes a degree or experience to be a good teacher.
-I am not sure it even involves being incredibly knowledgeable about your subject.
+Teaching is only as rewarding and illuminating as you make it.
+It does not take a degree or experience to be a good teacher.
+It may not even involve being incredibly knowledgeable about your subject.
 If you want to be a good teacher overseas, just come ready to give it everything you have.
 Be prepared to do whatever it takes to make sure your students learn what you have come to teach them.
-If you teach something one way and it does not work, find another way.
-If something works with one class, understand it is not a guarantee that it is going to work with another class.
+Find another way if you teach something one way, and it does not work.
+If something works with one class, understand it is not guaranteed to work with another class.
 If you come to teach in Thailand, come expecting the unexpected.
-It is not rare at all to come to school to find all of my morning classes cancelled because there is a parade the students must attend or a ceremony where they sign a “Get Well” card for the King.
+It is not rare to go to school to find all of my morning classes canceled because there is a parade the students must attend or a ceremony where they sign a “Get Well” card for the King.
 It is not rare to walk into my classes and notice that half the desks are strangely empty.
-Cheerleading practice, field trips to the local temples, and sudden swim days disrupt my classes on a regular basis.
+Cheerleading practice, field trips to the local temples, and sudden swim days disrupt my courses regularly.
 Luckily, I quickly adopted the Thai slogan of mai pen rai (no problem) and adapted to the relaxed lifestyle that I have come to love in Thailand.

 What You Should Remember Before Volunteering Abroad:

 • They recommend immunizations for a reason.
-Do not forget to visit your doctor before you leave, and it is best to do it well in advance of your departure date, as some vaccinations require multiple shots
+Remember to visit your doctor before you leave, and it is best to do it well in advance of your departure date, as some vaccinations require multiple shots.

 • Do your research.
-Find an organization that works for you based on your interests, time available to travel, and support that they offer.
-You will find a ton of different options, but do not choose one until you are completely confident that it’s a group that you can trust and will take care of you while overseas.
+Find an organization that works for you based on your interests, the time available to travel, and their support.
+You will find many options but do not choose one until you are confident it’s a group you can trust and will take care of you while overseas.

 • Go with an open mind.
-Every country is completely different, and if you go with expectations for things to be a certain way then you will most likely be disappointed.
+Every country is entirely different, and if you expect things to be a certain way, you will most likely be disappointed.
 Be ready for an adventure.
-Be ready for change.
+Be prepared for change.

 • Find out as much as you can about the culture of the country where you will be living.
 This will make your life much easier when it finally comes time to start packing.
-Check into things like the climate, how the local people dress, and what the local food is like.
+Check into things like the climate, how the local people dress, and the local food.
 You will be glad when you arrive to be somewhat knowledgeable about what you are eating and that you did not waste space packing things that you will never use.

 • Begin learning as much of the language as you can.
-The people that you meet in your country will be impressed by your desire to be a part of their culture, and they will be more open to speaking English with you if they see that you are not afraid to try their language, even if you often make mistakes.
+The people you meet in your country will be impressed by your desire to be a part of their culture.
+They will be more open to speaking English with you if they see that you are not afraid to try their language, even if you often make mistakes.

 Once You Arrive, Do Not Forget:

 • To be culturally sensitive.
-In Thailand, I can wear shorts in Nakhon Phanom, but if I go visit friends in villages it is considered inappropriate.
+In Thailand, I can wear shorts in Nakhon Phanom, but if I visit friends in villages, it is considered inappropriate.
 I am not a Buddhist, but I know that I should not touch the monks and that I need to show proper respect when I encounter them.
-Take the time to learn about the culture and then make sure that you put the things you learn into practice.
+Take the time to learn about the culture, and then make sure that you put the things you learn into practice.

 • That it is acceptable to bring a little bit of your culture with you.
-My host family loves to hear about the traditions of my family back home and what we do in Mississippi.
-I often try to cook dishes that I eat back home for my host family, such as queso dip and spaghetti.
-Even though they rarely like it, it is still a chance for them to understand a little bit more about me.
-Pictures, music, and books are a great way to share your culture with those that you meet.
+My host family loves to hear about my family's traditions back home and what we do in Mississippi.
+I often try to cook dishes I eat back home for my host family, such as queso dip and spaghetti.
+Even though they rarely like it, it is still a chance for them to understand more about me.
+Pictures, music, and books are a great way to share your culture with those you meet.

 • To keep your family and friends back home updated on what is going on in your life.
-I would never make it in Thailand without the support of the people that I love back home, and while they may never fully understand what I experience here in Thailand, it is so nice to talk to them about things I am going through.
+I would only make it in Thailand with the support of the people I love back home.
+While they may never fully understand what I experience here in Thailand, it is so lovely to talk to them about things I am going through.
 Do not isolate yourself from people just because you are very far away.
 You will need them often overseas, and you will need them even more when you go home again.

-• That sensitivity (as we define it) does not always exist in other countries.
+• That sensitivity (as we define it) only sometimes exists in other countries.
 Thai people are brutally honest.
 If they think you are fat, they tell you.
-If they think your nose is oddly shaped, they will recommend a place for you to go and get a cheap nose job.
+If they feel your nose is oddly shaped, they will recommend a place for you to go and get a cheap nose job.
 Do not take it personally.

 • To have fun!
 Take every chance you get to try new things.
 Travel around the country and explore what’s around you.
-Do not take for granted the things that become a part of your daily setting, because before you know it you will be back on an airplane heading home.
+Please do not take the things that become a part of your daily setting for granted because before you know it, you will be heading home on an airplane.
 Make sure you leave without regrets!

 Haley Boone is from Madison, Mississippi, and graduated in December of 2007 from Mississippi College with a degree in Elementary Education.
-Prior to volunteering with WorldTeach, Haley taught third grade in Jackson, MS, and she has participated in volunteer work abroad in India, China, Great Britain, and Kazakhstan.
+Before volunteering with WorldTeach, Haley taught third grade in Jackson, MS, and has volunteered abroad in India, China, Great Britain, and Kazakhstan.

 Related Topics